baselime/docs/sending-data/opentelemetry/aws-lambda/node.js.md

 ## Manual Instrumentation

-If you prefer to send the OpenTelemetry traces to Baselime manually, you can use the [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry) (Star us ⭐) independently from connecting your AWS Account to Baselime.
+To manually instrument your Node.js AWS Lambda functions, you can use the [Baselime Node.js OpenTelemetry tracer for AWS Lambda](https://github.com/Baselime/lambda-node-opentelemetry) independently from connecting your AWS Account to Baselime.

 ### Step 1: Install the SDK